 Some colleges or universities may waive part of tuition fees for their employees or the children of employees.
-CUNY offers tuition waiver through PSC-CUNY.
+CUNY offers tuition waiver through PSC-CUNY only for the employees (not for their children).

-• Private Student Loans
+· Private Student Loans

 Offered by private financial institutions such as banks, usually with higher interest rates than federal student loans.